Director: Dominic Dromgoole

 Production also filmed at Ightham Mote which is a 14th century moated manor house located in Sevenoaks and was owned by medieval knights, courtiers to Henry VIII as well as high-society Victorians.
 Sevenoaks with its many stately homes is a popular filming location and hosted productions like Mary Queen of Scots (2019) and Vanity Fair (2018).

-Making Noise Quietly first screened at the Lake’s Main House theatre on 1st July 2018 to raise money for the theatre’s work with young people.
-It will now be released in UK cinemas on Friday 19th July 2019.
+Making Noise Quietly first screened at the Lake’s Main House theatre on Sunday 1st July 2018 to raise money for the theatre’s work with young people.
+It was released in UK cinemas on Friday 19th July 2019.

 For more information about Kent’s Filming History please visit our Movie Map.